-١. BPS Ethos and Aims I
+1. BPS Ethos and Aims 1

 2. Policy Statement 2

 Parental and staff involvement

-Parental right to withdraw children
+4. Parental right to withdraw children .
+4

 Teaching and learning objectives

 Safeguarding

-Monitoring, Reporting and Evaluation
+7. Monitoring, Reporting and Evaluation .
+7

-Complaints
+8. Complaints .
+7

-Other School Policies
+9. Other School Policies .
+7

-1. Ethos
+1. Ethos & Aims

-- At BPS we want every child to discover and embrace their individuality, independence and grow in intellectual curiosity. - We encourage every child to adapt our school values Be Respectful, Be Ready, Be Safe, Be Kind and Be Yourself so that they leave BPS as kind, well rounded individuals who care about others and about themselves.
+At BPS we want every child to discover and embrace their individuality, independence and grow in intellectual curiosity.

+We encourage every child to adapt our school values - Be Respectful, Be Ready, Be Safe, Be Kind and Be Yourself so that they leave BPS as kind, well rounded individuals who care about others and about themselves.

-AIMS - To provide balanced and factual Relationships and Sex Education that helps pupils to:
+Our aim is to provide balanced and factual Relationships and Sex Education that enables pupils to:

-- understand why friendships and connections are important, how to effectively communicate and the ability to recognise unhealthy relationships to avoid exploitation, bullying and abuse - · make informed decisions and react appropriately to different situations - have a clear understanding of the legal framework and the importance of consent. - · reflect upon their own emotional development - · understand the consequences of their own actions
+understand why friendships and connections are important, how to effectively communicate and the ability to recognise unhealthy relationships to avoid exploitation, bullying and abuse

+- · make informed decisions and react appropriately to different situations - have a clear understanding of the legal framework and the importance of consent. - · reflect upon their own emotional development - understand the consequences of their own actions